Professional practice

 Ciaran is ranked in Chambers & Partners UK 2024 and the Legal 500 2024 for Banking and Finance.
 He is frequently instructed on high-profile cases, for and against banks, FTSE 100 companies, hedge funds, private equity houses, the big four accountancy firms and high net worth individuals.
 He has acted on the full range of financial services disputes, including claims arising out of the collapse of Lehman Brothers, the Hellas II litigation, the collapse of the world’s largest private equity group, the German cum-ex trading scandal and the mis-selling of financial products, as well as consumer credit claims.
 In addition to more mainstream disputes, he has acted for hedge funds seeking to enforce judgments against states, and for states seeking to resist claims by banks and hedge funds, and on claims opposing the restructuring of bonds by the Bank of Ireland and Greece.
 Notable cases include:

 • Republic of Mozambique v Credit Suisse.
-Acting for the Republic of Mozambique in relation to $3 billion claims arising out of the “tuna bond” scandal, which drove Mozambique into a debt crisis.
+Acting for the Republic of Mozambique on its successful $2 billion claims arising out of the “tuna bond” scandal, which drove Mozambique into a debt crisis.
 One of The Lawyer’s Top 20 Cases of 2023.

 • TP ICAP plc v Nex Group Limited.
 Acting for the defendant to multi-million pound claims in relation to swaps trading and the German cum-ex trading scandal.